-In the narrow sense, a selection bias happens before the study begins because of the manner of choosing the study group.
-However, after the study group is formed, its characteristics may change during the study due to factors that influence ongoing participation.
-We will discuss these issues under the heading of selection bias.
-Bias variables (Geneletti et al, 2009) influence participation in the study in such a way that the either the initial or final composition of the study group differs from that in the source population, and this biases the observed association.
-The basic conditions for selection bias can be shown pictorially using the techniques of directed acyclic graphs (DAC; aka causal diagrams) and the concept of statistical conditional dependence (Hernan et al, 2004; Sjolander et al, 2008).
-For example, in the left column of Fig. 12.1, we indicate that both exposure (E) and the outcome disease (D) directly affect the selection (S) of study subjects.
-In this depiction, E and D are independent of each other (ie not associated) in the source population; however, when we conduct the study using only the responders (ie condition on selection S), assuming that there is some non-response in the source population, E and D become associated.
-Alternatively, had E and D been associated in the source population, the observed association in the study group would differ from that in the source population; in both instances, selection bias would occur.
-In the right column, disease directly affects selection in the source population (as in a case-control study), but exposure only indirectly affects selection (via the bias variable-eg behaviour or attitude, or other disease).
-Unless the bias variable (which is directly related to both the exposure and to selection) is controlled or 'adjusted for', exposure will be statistically related to selection.
-As a consequence, a biased association between exposure and disease will result in the study group.
-As a third example (not shown), the bias variable could be related to the disease, not the exposure, and the exposure could be directly related to selection.
-In summary, as Hernan et al, (2004) demonstrate, using directed acyclic graphs, selection bias is a result of conditioning on the common effects of exposure and disease, or on the effects of variables related to exposure and disease.
-In a similar manner, Westreich (2012) describes how selection bias (in this specific case, a form of bias called Berkson's bias-see Section 12.3.4) is similar to confounding when the variables of concern affect the selection of study subjects; DACs are used to demonstrate when bias will and will not occur.
-Shahar (2009); Shahar and Shahar, 2009 have elaborated on this approach with application to information bias (see Section 12.5).
+If it occurs, selection bias happens either before the study begins, or during the study implementation, and it results from the procedures used to obtain study subjects and factors that influence participation and participant behaviour (eg their management of the herd).
+These factors influence participation in the study in such a way that the composition of the study group(s) differs from that in the source population and this biases the observed association.
+The basic conditions for selection bias can be shown pictorially using the techniques of directed acyclic graphs and the concept of statistical conditional dependence (Hernan et al, 2004; Sjolander et al, 2008).
+In the left column of Fig. 12.1, we indicate that both exposure (E) and the outcome disease (D) directly affect the selection (S) of study subjects.
+In this depiction, E and D are independent of each other (ie not associated) in the source population; however, when we conduct the study using only the responders (ie condition on selection S), assuming that there is some non-response, E and D become associated.
+Alternatively, had E and D been associated in the source population, the observed association in the study group would differ from that in the source population; ie selection bias would occur.
+On the right, disease directly affects selection in the source population.
+Exposure does not directly affect selection, but unless the bias variable (eg behaviour or attitude) which is directly related to (or correlated with) exposure and with selection is controlled or 'adjusted for', exposure will be statistically related to selection and a biased association between exposure and disease will result in the study group.
+As a third example (not shown), the bias variable could be related to the disease, not the exposure, and the exposure be directly related to selection.
+In summary, as Hernan et al, 2004, demonstrate, using directed acyclic graphs (aka causal diagrams), that selection bias is a result of conditioning on the common effects of exposure and disease, or on the effects of variables related to exposure and disease.
+Shahar (2009) has elaborated on this with application to information bias.